 Regular way purchases and sales of financial assets are recognized / derecognized on the trade date (i.e. the date that the Fund commits to purchase or sell the assets).
-Regular way purchases or sales are purchases or sales of financial assets that require settlement of assets within the time frame generally established by regulation or convention in the marketplace.
+Regular way purchases or sales are purchase or sale of financial assets that require settlement of assets within the time frame generally established by regulation or convention in the marketplace.